James-HoneyBadger/HB_Adventure_Games/docs/user-guides/PLAY_IN_IDE_GUIDE.md

 **Ready to play?** Open the IDE, switch to the Play Adventure tab, and click "▶ Start Game"!

-Enjoy creating and playing your Eamon adventures!
+Enjoy creating and playing your adventures!